BiomSharp/BiomSharp/README.md

 Most of our clients require deployments on the Microsoft Windows operating system.
 Also, as most biometric vendors provide mainly C++ and nowadays, C# SDK's, it has become our path of least-resistance.
 It is our experience that using a memory-managed framework/language leads to higher quality solutions and faster delivery times.
 Add to this the fact that most application developers today are less experience in C/C++, makes this type of framework a more attractive alternative.

+## Status

+This Github published framework is an incomplete version of the full framework.
+The idea is to release increased functionality on an ongoing basis.

+## Requirements

+The framework currently support .NET 6.0 core.
+The applications and libraries are provided as a set of Visual Studio solutions (.sln), and C# projects (.csproj) or C++ projects (.

 ## License

 [MIT](https://github.com/BiomSharp/BiomSharp/blob/master/LICENSE.txt)